wishworldbetter/AiLinks/README.md

 **Proprietary — All rights reserved**
 Copyright © 2025 AiLinks Team.
 Unauthorized copying, distribution, or reverse-engineering of this software is prohibited.
-See [`EULA.md`](EULA.md) for end-user terms.
+See [Terms of Service](https://docs.ailinks.app/terms) for end-user terms.

 > Made with ☕️ & 🧡 in Los Angeles
-> *“Tap, talk, and let AI handle the rest.”* — Wishworldbetter
+> *"Tap, talk, and let AI handle the rest."* — Wishworldbetter